grame-cncm/faustdoc/src/manual/faq.md

 process = hgroup("Voice1", os.osc(freq1) + os.square(freq2)), hgroup("Voice2", os.osc(freq1) + os.triangle(freq2));
 ```

-The `freq1` and  `freq2` controllers now don't have the same path in each group (like `/foo/Voice1/Freq1` and `/foo/Voice1/Freq2` in the first group,f and `/foo/Voice2/Freq1` and `/foo/Voice2/Freq2` in the second group), and so four separated controllers and UI items are finally created.
+The `freq1` and  `freq2` controllers now don't have the same path in each group (like `/foo/Voice1/Freq1` and `/foo/Voice1/Freq2` in the first group, and `/foo/Voice2/Freq1` and `/foo/Voice2/Freq2` in the second group), and so four separated controllers and UI items are finally created.

 <img src="group2.png" class="mx-auto d-block" width="60%">
 <center>*Four freq1 and freq2 controllers*</center>